whataboutpets/minimal-mistakes/_posts/cats/2016-01-17-can-cats-be-allergic-to-cat-litter.md

 # What Causes Your Cat to Be Allergic to Kitty Litter?

-Feline allergies to cat litter are caused by one or more ingredients used in the litter.
+Feline allergies to cat litter are caused by **one or more ingredients used in the litter**.
 Substances found in kitty litter are typically a combination of the core litter component (clay, crystals/pearls, recycled newspapers, pinewood or whole-kernel corn), optional fragrances and in some cases chemicals that are added to enhance certain characteristics of the litter (clumping, coloring, ...).

 <img src="{{ site.url }}/assets/images/posts/cats/cat-sneezing.jpg" alt="cat sneezing" class="align-right">